m3steele/xm-labs-xMatters-By-Phone-v2/README.md

 // https://icanhazdadjoke.com/api
 // This is used to kill time while the integration transcribes audio to text.
 // Random jokes will play while you wait to relieve stress and make your day better.
 // This feature is called in /xm_message script.
-Disabling this feature will play random phrases instead so the user isnt confused about the wait setting.jokeUrl = 'https://icanhazdadjoke.com';
+Disabling this feature will play random phrases instead so the user isn't confused about the wait setting.jokeUrl = 'https://icanhazdadjoke.com';
 ```